ryan-mcclue/ryan-mcclue/src/perf.md

 throughput related to number of queues core has for memory/cache type So, for sustained execution, throughput most important as can just add more buffers/queue-size/execution-ports to overcome latency

+13. As memory bandwidth is extremely high, if we keep algorithms in cache size and know how to interleave reads and operations effectively
+Unlikely to be memory-bound on a modern machine; more likely latency bound, i.e. constructed algorithm so cannot have many loads in parallel
+So, memory controllers have many 'memory buffers' that will hold results from cache/ram etc.
+Saying L1 and L2 are inclusive means every cache line in L1 is also in L2 So, inclusive caches would reduce effective memory size Unaligned loads will require loading more cache lines and merging memory buffers.
+Due to ILP, if structure algorithm correctly, can afford to pay cost of unaligned loads as computation is bottleneck So, if have very little computation, might see this penalty.
+So, generally if have more compact data ok with unaligned.
+TODO: so should align arenas to page sizes

+14. Take an x64 address.
+Know only 48bits.
+Know bottom 6 bits ignored as cache line aligned, so no need to address bytes Have index bits which are what 'cache set' maps to.
+Then have tag bits which are used to identify what 'line' in set.
+So, really interacting with mini-caches within a cache.
+This is to avoid having the check many entries as want L1 cache lookup to be fast and predictable 16-way cache means 16 slots in each cache set, i.e. width=16.
+So, looking at 16 entries Therefore, possible to have poor access pattern that only accesses same cache set